-The reality of the situation is much more mundane, but still exciting for businesses.
-The fact of the matter is that technology has been in company fleets for years now, and that it’s having a huge positive effect for companies who use it right.
+The reality of the situation is much more mundane but still exciting for businesses.
+The fact of the matter is that technology has been in company fleets for years, and it’s having a substantial positive effect for companies who use it right.

-It seems that self-driving vehicles may be an unavoidable reality.
-Pioneers like Elon Musk are even suggesting that they may be available to consumers by the end of 2019.
-The introduction of these vehicles brings with it many questions that both consumers and businesses will have to answer.
+It seems that self-driving vehicles are an unavoidable reality.
+Even as you read this, technology companies are inching closer to fully autonomous trucking.
+The introduction of these vehicles brings many questions that both consumers and businesses will have to answer.

 Companies that maintain fleets are subject to strict regulatory oversight from the Department of Transportation.
 At this time, it’s unclear how self-driving trucks fit into the broader regulatory picture since many rules have yet to be written.

-As of the end of last year, 19 states still have not enacted any form of legislation related to autonomous vehicles.
-Many have instead adopted a wait and see attitude, and are not currently prepared for this new technology to hit our roadways.
+As of this writing, half a dozen states still have not enacted any form of legislation related to autonomous vehicles.
+Instead, many have adopted a wait-and-see attitude and are not currently prepared for this new technology to hit our roadways.

-But even though this fear is to be expected, and expected to be short-lived, it shouldn’t be dismissed.
+But even though this fear is to be expected and likely short-lived, it shouldn’t be dismissed.
 Companies that dive headfirst into automated trucks will likely have to contend with potential public backlash.
-This should place some incentive on businesses to stick with human drivers for their fleets.
+This consideration should place some incentive on businesses to stick with human drivers for their fleets.

-It’s not just self-driving trucks — all over the world people are worried about jobs being taken by robots.
+It’s not just self-driving trucks — all over the world, people are worried about losing their jobs to robots.
 And it seems no profession is immune.
 Even some of the most highly skilled workers in the job market are concerned.

 The truth is, technology has revamped the workforce time and time again throughout history.
-Waves of technological change come and go, but this image of robots as swooping in overnight to steal jobs just doesn’t make sense.
-This is especially true when you consider the way that technology actually enters the workplace.
+Waves of technological change come and go, but this image of robots swooping in overnight to steal jobs just doesn’t make sense.
+Instead, consider the way that technology typically enters the workplace.

-The fact of the matter is that, when new technology enters a business, it doesn’t replace employees.
-Instead, it helps employees to do their tasks more efficiently and with fewer distractions.
-Truck drivers already know this very well, since mobile technology has found its way into company fleets, freeing drivers up from worry about maintenance, data tracking, and other mundane tasks, all while making their jobs safer and more efficient.
+The fact of the matter is that new technology doesn’t replace employees when it enters a business.
+Instead, it helps employees do their tasks more efficiently and with fewer distractions.
+Truck drivers already experience this since mobile technology has found its way into company fleets, freeing drivers up from worry about maintenance, data tracking, and other mundane tasks, all while making their jobs safer and more efficient.

-While someday in the distant future, some types of fleets could feasibly be 100% automated, there are other driving jobs that still require a human touch.
+While someday in the not-too-distant future, some fleets could feasibly be entirely automated, other driving jobs will still require a human touch.
 A robot may be sufficient to transport goods from one location to another.
 But a human is needed to deliver service.
 Plumbing, pest control, HVAC, landscaping, and other service technicians are still far beyond the reach of even the most ambitious AI projects.
-And almost any sort of service company that deals directly with consumers is unlikely to go completely automated as long as a majority of the public prefers the human touch.
+Almost any service company that deals directly with consumers is unlikely to go wholly automated as long as most of the public prefers the human touch.